domagalski/dht-logger-rs/README.md

 Read DHT temperature sensor data formatted in JSON over a serial interface and log it.

-This crate is still under development.
+This crate is still under development and is not stable.

 This crate is for logging measurement from a device reading DHT sensors and writing the measurements over a serial connection.
 The hardware producing the